cairo-book/cairo-book/src/ch14-01-00-contract-storage.md

 Similarly, Enums can only be written to storage if they implement the `Store` trait, which can be trivially derived as long as all associated types implement the `Store` trait.

+Enums used in contract storage **must** define a default variant.
+This default variant is returned when reading an empty storage slot - otherwise, it will result in a runtime error.

+Here's an example of how to properly define an enum for use in contract storage:

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch14-building-starknet-smart-contracts/listing_simple_storage/src/lib.cairo:enum}}
 ```

+In this example, we've added the `#[default]` attribute to the `infinite` variant.
+This tells the Cairo compiler that if we try to read an uninitialized enum from storage, the `infinite` variant should be returned.

 You might have noticed that we also derived `Drop` and `Serde` on our custom types.
 Both of them are required for properly serializing arguments passed to entrypoints and deserializing their outputs.